GER1071 : Level B (HE Intermediate) German

 In consonance with the overall aims of the degrees offered in the SML, this module will:

-1. Focus on developing the student's written communicative competence and oral/aural competence in the foreign language (including fluency, grammatical and lexical accuracy and range).
+- Focus on developing the students' written communicative and oral / aural competence in the foreign language (including fluency, grammatical and lexical accuracy and range, register and pronunciation);

-3. Facilitate students' ability to establish and maintain effective social and working relations with speakers of the foreign language in written and spoken media.
+- Facilitate students' ability to establish and maintain effective social and working relations with speakers of the foreign language in written and spoken media.
+This includes students’ ability to use and understand authentic material and produce their own written and spoken output.

 This is a module for students with an A-level (or equivalent) in German.
 It consists of a weekly two-hour language class which covers the skills of listening, speaking, reading and writing accompanied by a weekly one-hour grammar workshop.